We’re test optional. Here’s what you need to know.

 Yes.
 Students will be automatically considered for a scholarship when reviewed for admission.

-Most can, but test scores are required for all home-schooled and some international applicants.
-International freshman applicants may use the no-test option and waive the SAT or ACT and TOEFL or IELTS exams if your secondary institution provides written verification that the means of instruction is in English, you are enrolled in an IB curriculum, attend an American School or are enrolled in a curriculum that leads to Cambridge International Examinations: IGCSE/O-Level and GCE/A level exam.
+International first-year applicants: You may use the No Test option and waive the SAT or ACT and English proficiency exams (TOEFL, Duolingo, IELTS, Pearson Versant) if your secondary school provides written verification that the means of instruction is in English, you are enrolled in an IB curriculum, attend an international American School, or are enrolled in a curriculum that leads to Cambridge International Examinations: IGCSE/O-Level and GCE/A level exam.

 Yes, however, students must submit an English proficiency exam (TOEFL, Duolingo, IELTS, Pearson Versant or UMass Lowell English Proficiency Test) exam to demonstrate English proficiency before being considered for admission as a No Test applicant.

 Whether a student chooses to send scores or not, our decision process will be similar.
 We focus on academic achievement, rigor of high school coursework, and what we know about your personal qualities.
 We will make a decision based on your whole application.